-You’ll totally feel relaxed by the lack of mass tourism, the only tour group you’ll encounter will be of Mexican kids on a school trip.
+You’ll totally feel relaxed by the lack of mass tourism, the only tour group you’ll encounter will be Mexican kids on a school trip.

 Take some time to explore the city (check out the Best Things to do in Oaxaca here) and remember to pay a visit to the Museum of Santo Domingo to see some of the jewels found at Monte Alban.

-During your second day you could take a trip to the amazing ruins of Mitla and the petrified waterfalls of Hierve El Agua, just remember to come back before it’s dark because you have a lengthy ride ahead of you.
+During your second day you could take a trip to the amazing ruins of Mitla and the petrified waterfalls of Hierve El Agua, just remember to come back before it’s dark because you have a long ride ahead of you.

 Day 8 & 9: Palenque